Rashig-1804/student/hacks/memory.md

     // Get canvas and context for drawing const memCanvas = document.getElementById('memoryCanvas');
     const memCtx = memCanvas.getContext('2d');

+    // --- NEW COLOR PICKER ELEMENTS AND VARIABLE ---
+    const colorPicker = document.getElementById('squareColorPicker');
+    // Initialize the cover color with the default value from the input let coverColor = colorPicker.value;

     // Game state variables
     let clicks = 0; // Tracks number of clicks in current turn